semana-io/hack-me/README.md

 The app will be developed in TypeScript and will contain relevant unit test.
 Other libs may be added.

-The delivery is not supposed to be all functional, let's focus on architecture, wording, ...
+The delivery **is not supposed to be all functional**, let's focus on architecture, wording, ...

 You'll have to present and justify your decisions during the debrief.